10101 Wilshire Blvd,

 There are far too many great holes to mention them all, but the par threes are exceptionally strong, exactingly long and noteworthy.
 The 7th is perhaps the toughest of them all, measuring almost 240 yards where only the perfect tee shot will find the sanctuary of the green.
 The 9th is perhaps the signature hole, with the clubhouse as the backdrop, but many members consider the 11th to be the star of the show with downtown LA as the backdrop.

-As far as park courses go, Los Angeles North is as good as it comes.
+As far as parkland courses go, Los Angeles North is as good as it comes.
 The course holds your interest all the way round and it’s a challenging and tough but fair layout.
 Roll this up with a beautiful setting (except perhaps for the odd imposing tower block) and you have a little piece of heaven.